 Gardening in Asheville: Get Started With These Simple Tips

-When we first moved to Western North Carolina, we had no idea where to start with our garden.
-Black bears, evil bunnies, and bugs swarm our little mountain oasis.
+When Tom and I first moved to Western North Carolina, we had no idea where to start with our garden.
+Black bears, hungry bunnies, and bugs swarm our little mountain oasis.
 It’s taken a lot of trial and error – and popped off flower tops and dead things.
-However, while tricky, gardening in Asheville just requires patience and practice.
+However, while tricky, gardening in Asheville just requires a little patience and practice, especially when under attack.

 See what and when to plant in Asheville, local nurseries we love, and special gardening events to attend.
-Our biggest tip: leave the basement door unlocked for when your resident teen black bear sneaks up on you.
-This guide is merely to get you started.
-Think Asheville gardening 101, starting in the spring.
-If you are a garden pro, this one is not for you.
+Our biggest tip: leave the basement door unlocked for when your resident teen black bear sneaks up on you. 🐻 This guide is merely to get you started.
+Think Asheville Gardening 101, beginning in the spring with vegetables and pollinating plants.
+If you are a garden pro, this article is not for you (unless you want to help me!).

 This post may contain affiliate links that earn us a commission at no extra cost to you.
 If you love these free guides, support Uncorked Asheville with a small tip.

-All photos and experiences are our own from our home garden.
+All photos and experiences are our own from our home garden in Asheville. 💚 Christine of Uncorked Asheville

 Quick Asheville Gardening Tips

-- It is easy to grow “dog vomit slime” (trust me, here); while not harmful but quite funky-looking, this brightly colored mold tends to like moist mulch and leaf debris.
+• What is that bright slime?: It is easy to grow “dog vomit slime” (trust me, here); while not harmful, but pretty funky-looking, this brightly colored mold thrives in moist mulch and leaf debris.
 It easily washes away with the hose.
-Your plants are not destroyed.
+Your plants are not destroyed (and should be safe to consume after rinsing).

-- Bugs and critters are plentiful and will destroy herbs, flowers, and vegetables overnight.
+• How to protect against bugs: Bugs and critters are plentiful and will destroy herbs, flowers, and vegetables overnight.
 Depending on your gardening style and environmental values, consider ways to protect your plants.
-I moved my herbs to the top deck in a planter.
+I moved my herbs to the top deck in containers.
+I also started using “smelly” companion plants.
+Before we get plant flowers/blossoms, I will use Neem Oil on the leaves.
+However, it’s not 100% safe for your pollinators.

-- It’s easy to over water as well as under water.
+• Watering tip: It’s easy to overwater as well as underwater.
 Watch those bottom leaves.

 What To Grow In Asheville